tfmorris/Names/README.md

 The result is stored in _givenname\_orig.csv_ and _surname\_orig.csv_.

-At this point, the precision and recall of the similar-names tables against Ancestry's labeled pairs were:
+At this point, the precision and recall of the name-variants tables against Ancestry's labeled pairs were:

 * Given names: P/R=97.4/71.6